MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 > [!NOTE]
 > A Module can have multiple categories.
 Similarly, categories can be comprised by subcategories.
 This structure can be indefinite.

-Action1 belongs in the category "TestCategory".

 The Order property dictates the order by which actions are previewed in the designer.

+Action1 belongs in the category "TestCategory" and it will be the first action of the module (this way you explain Order and category with an example.

 ```csharp
 [Action(Id = "Action1", Order = 1, Category = "TestCategory")]
 ```

-## Conditional and Wait actions
+## Conditional actions

 Conditional actions are actions that return either "True" or "False".
-'If file exists' Power Automate for desktop action is a good example of a conditional action.
+'If file exists' Power Automate for desktop action of the standard library is a good example of a conditional action.

+Conditional action example:

 ```csharp
 using Microsoft.PowerPlatform.PowerAutomate.Desktop.Actions.SDK;